Darwen Old Wanderers F.C.: Winding up

-Despite the long run in the Lancashire Cup of 1887–88, the club started the 1888–89 season £4 in debt, and, with the closest local clubs now engaged in activities with the Football League or the Combination, the club was unable to arrange high-profile fixtures; the biggest match being just before Christmas, against Newton Heath, which the Old Wanderers lost 4–0.
+Despite the long run in the Lancashire Cup of 1887–88, the club started the 1888–89 season £4 in debt, and, with the closest local clubs now engaged in activities with the Football League or the Combination, the club was unable to arrange high-profile fixtures; the biggest match was just before Christmas, against Newton Heath, which the Old Wanderers lost 4–0.
 With qualifying rounds now brought in to the FA Cup, the Old Wanderers did not enter, and the club lost in the second round of the Lancashire Cup to Burnley Union Star.

 On 14 May 1889, at a meeting of the members of the club, the treasurer announced that there was now a positive balance of £4 5s 4.5d.
-However, after a long discussion, it was resolved that the club should cease to exist.
+However, after a long discussion, it was resolved that the club should cease to exist, due to not being selected for any league competition.

 The name was briefly revived for a junior club in 1891, but that club seems to have lasted little more than four months, losing in the Lancashire Junior Cup 8–3 to Bell's Temperance in the second round and vanishing from the scene after a 4–0 defeat to Barrow at the end of the year.

 Colours

-The club's colours were black and white "quarters", which was the term at the time for counterchanged halved shirts.
+The club's original colours were black and white "quarters", which was the term at the time for counterchanged halved shirts.
+In 1887 they changed to pale blue and white halves, "à la Blackburn Rovers", with white knickers.